alchemyplatform/aa-sdk/site/overview/getting-started.md

 ## 5. Dive Deeper

-In this guide, we initialized an `AlchemyProvider` with the `aa-alchemy` package to send a `UserOperation`.
+In this guide, we initialized an `AlchemyProvider` with the `aa-alchemy` package to send a UO.
 However, you can do a lot more with Account Kit and its many packages.

 1. To learn more about the different packages and their use cases, check out the ["Packages Overview"](/overview/package-overview) page.